Kirk Michael: History

 Writer John R. Quayle speculated Kirk Michael and Michael parish had historically been an important location as the sight of early Tynwald sittings at Reneurling one mile south of the village during the Middle Ages until 1422 and residence of the Lord Bishop at Bishopscourt one-and-a-half miles north of the village.
 The village was historically referred to as Kirk Michaell Town.

 The Mitre Hotel, the local public house built in the early 19th century, is named in connection with Bishop's Court and was once patronised by Fletcher Christian (Mutiny on the Bounty).
 "Christian" is a popular Manx surname.
 On the same plot of land as the Mitre Hotel stands the Ecclesiastical Courthouse.
 First built in 1766, at the request of Bishop Wilson, and then later rebuilt in 1835, it was the last working rural courthouse on the Isle of Man.

 Circa 1927, the village had a population of 353 residents, which was a decline.

 Religion

 The name of the village is derived from "Kirk" ("Church") of Michael.
 While the parish church site in the village dates back to the 13th century, the present Church of St Michael and All Angels was consecrated in 1835 and built in the Gothic Revival style.
 The church holds a large collection of Manx Norse crosses.

 In addition to St Michael's and All Angels church, a Primitive Methodist chapel opened in Kirk Michael in 1824.
-Ebenezer Hall from 1868 is currently is use.
+Ebenezer Hall from 1868 is currently in use.

 Kirk Michael village hosts the Oie'll Verree at Ebenezer Hall, an annual Manx live music tradition held to mark the "old" Christmas Eve on 5 January.